Vietnam.vn - Nền tảng quảng bá Việt Nam

 The collapse of the Black Sea Grains Initiative will not have an immediate impact, but in the medium term it will create a stressful effect on the world food market.
 (Source: AP)

-The subsequent opening of the Black Sea grain export corridor on August 1, 2022, helped secure supplies for importing countries and helped ease the food crisis, even as Ukraine's agricultural output fell due to the impact of the conflict.
+The subsequent opening of the Black Sea grain export corridor on August 1, 2022, has helped secure supplies for importing countries and helped ease the food crisis, even as Ukraine's agricultural output has declined due to the impact of the conflict.

-Wheat production is forecast to fall to 17.5 million tonnes in 2023-24 from 33 million tonnes in 2021-22.
-Corn production is forecast to fall to 25 million tonnes from 42 million tonnes.
+Wheat output is forecast to fall to 17.5 million tonnes in 2023-24 from 33 million tonnes in 2021-22.
+Corn output is expected to fall to 25 million tonnes from 42 million tonnes.

-Mr. Gautier Le Molgat, analyst at Agritel - a company specializing in providing data and analysis on the agricultural market, forecasts that in the 2023-2024 crop year, Ukraine will export 6 million tons less wheat and 10 million tons of corn and the future of the food market will be clear by the end of the harvest.
+Mr. Gautier Le Molgat, analyst of Agritel - a company specializing in providing data and analysis on the agricultural market, forecasts that in the 2023-2024 crop year, Ukraine will export 6 million tons less wheat and 10 million tons of corn and the future of the food market will be clear at the end of the harvest.

-“This could be a quiet period in the market, with little reaction to the news of the suspension of the agreement,” Molgat said.
+“This could be a quiet period in the market, which is less reactive to the news of the suspension of the agreement,” said Mr. Molgat.
 Currently, wheat prices are rising slightly in Europe and falling in the US market.

 Russia’s refusal to extend the agreement was also expected.
 Edward de Saint-Denis, a trader at commodities trading firm Plantureux & Associes, said that in recent months his company had observed a bottleneck in the Bosphorus Strait with traffic slowing down, especially due to the low number of Russian inspectors on ships passing through the passage.